cheatham1/GetStartedBook/the_display_histograms.md

 Make cuts using your cursor.
 The selected ranges will be couloured, whilst non-selected ranges will be greyed out.
-When you make cuts the quantities of the four processes will change.
+When you make cuts the contributions of the four processes will change.

 **To clear your selection on a specific histogram click on the white background within the histogram area. **